Elizabeth A. Rider, MSW, MD, FAAP

 As Director of Academic Programs, Elizabeth creates and directs programs to enhance relational and communication skills and professionalism for healthcare leaders, faculty, trainees, and clinicians.
-She helps develop new initiatives and teaches in various Institute programs.
+She develops new initiatives and teaches in various Institute programs.

 “All interactions in health care take place within relationships and in the conversations between people.
 Working with the Institute to figure out ways to enhance relationships between clinicians, patients and families, faculty and learners, and among interprofessional colleagues, has been inspiring.”

-Elizabeth founded and directs Boston Children’s Hospital / Harvard Medical School’s first Faculty Education Fellowship in Medical Humanism and Professionalism, which is sponsored by the Institute, and co-sponsored by The Academy of Innovation in Education at Boston Children’s Hospital, the Office of Faculty Development, and the Office of Graduate Medical Education.
-She is on the active staff at Children’s, and also co-directs a year-long psychosocial pediatrics course for clinicians.
+Elizabeth founded and directs Boston Children’s Hospital / Harvard Medical School’s first Faculty Education Fellowship in Medical Humanism and Professionalism and the first Faculty Fellowship for Leaders in Humanistic Interprofessional Education.
 An Assistant Professor of Pediatrics at Harvard Medical School (HMS), Elizabeth is a Harvard Macy Institute Scholar and Faculty for the Program for Educators in the Health Professions.
 At HMS, she was Coordinator of Faculty Development, Resident as Teacher Initiative, and faculty for the Patient-Doctor III course for many years.
 Elizabeth and colleagues implemented communication skills assessment across the HMS curriculum.

 A graduate of Harvard Medical School, Elizabeth completed her pediatric residency at Boston Children’s Hospital, and fellowship in general academic pediatrics at Massachusetts General Hospital.
-She also holds a master’s degree in clinical social work from Smith College.
-She brings her combined background as a physician and child/family therapist to her leadership, teaching and clinical roles.
+She also holds a master’s degree in clinical social work from Smith College, and brings her dual background as a physician and child and family therapist to her leadership, teaching and clinical roles.